rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 bug fixes
 - fix overview page in MSIE
 - give sensible error if user tags field is missing
-- fix wrong date in "last updated" in the web UI
 - escape HTML entities properly in the web UI
 - fix [Admin] etc links which were broken in some browsers
+- fix wrong date in "last updated" in the web UI

 enhancements
 - add separate form to update users
 - add option to import file of entity definitions at startup
 - publish messages from the queue details page of the web UI
 - make "exchange type" into a select box in the web UI
-- show the heartbeat more clearly in the web UI
+- show the connection heartbeat more clearly in the web UI

 rabbitmqadmin